Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning: Conclusion

 \section{Conclusion}

 In this paper, we benchmark deep learning methods on the Kvasir-SEG dataset.
-We conducted thorough and extensive experiments for polyp detection, localisation, and segmentation tasks and showed how different algorithms performs on this dataset having variable polyp sizes and image resolutions.
-The detection and localisation algorithm, YOLOv4 with Darknet53 detected and localised polyps at 48 frames per second.
-Similarly, UNet with ResNet34 segmented polyps at the speed of 35 frames per second.
+We conducted thorough and extensive experiments for polyp detection, localisation, and segmentation tasks and shown how different algorithms performs on variable polyp sizes and image resolutions.
+The proposed ColonSegNet detected and localised polyps at 180 frames per second.
+Similarly, ColonSegNet segmented polyps at the speed of 182.38 frames per second.
 The automatic polyp detection, localisation, and segmentation algorithms showed good performance, as evidenced by high average precision, IoU, and \ac{FPS} for the detection algorithm and DSC, IoU, precision, recall, F2-score, and FPS for the segmentation algorithm.
 While algorithms investigated in this paper show a clear strength to be used in clinical settings to help gastroenterologists for the polyp detection, localisation, and segmentation task, computational scientists can build upon these methods to further improve in terms of accuracy, speed and robustness.

 Additionally, the qualitative results provide insight for failure cases.
 This gives an opportunity to address the challenges present in the Kvasir-SEG dataset.
-Our results showed that the networks that used a pretrained backbone architecture performed better than those trained from scratch.
 Moreover, we have provided experimental results using well-established performance metrics along with the dataset for a fair comparison of the approaches.
 We believe that further data augmentation, fine tuning, and more advanced methods can improve the results.
-Additionally, incorporating artifacts~\cite{Ali_arXiv2019} (e.g., saturation, specularity, bubbles, and contrast) issues can help improve the performance of polyp detection, localisation, and segmentation.
+Additionally, incorporating artifacts~\cite{ali2021deep} (e.g., saturation, specularity, bubbles, and contrast) issues can help improve the performance of polyp detection, localisation, and segmentation.
 In the future, research should be more focused on designing even better algorithms for detection, localisation, and segmentation tasks, and models should be build taking the number of parameters into consideration as required by most clinical systems.